 Black sesame paste is basically liquified roasted black sesame seeds.
 Imagine a super silky smooth peanut butter or tahini...but made with black sesame seeds!

-There are 2 main brands of black sesame paste I use:
+There are 2 main brands of black sesame paste I purchase:

 - Wadaman - Delicious and expensive.